ansj99/COMP3104_Group49_Assignment/readme.md

 Each member has their own branch named `STUDENTID-Name`.
 All changes are merged into the `main` branch via Pull Requests."- **Member 3 Sandra Antony** (101416330) - [GitHub](https://github.com/Sandra2503)"
 "This project leverages GitHub Actions for continuous integration and delivery."
+"Each group member utilizes a branch named after their student ID."